Engineering 100-980

 Note: Later in this lab we will ask for a picture of your finished circuit.
 Part of the requirements for this circuit are that one side of your breadboard’s power rail is for 5V, one is for 3.3V, and both sides should have common ground.
 Additionally it is required that all power is routed with red jumper cables, all ground with black, and all data with other colors.

-With this calibration process completed, each axis will have a calibration value of -1G and 1G.
+With this calibration process completed, each axis will have a calibration value of 1G and -1G.
 Record these values in your spreadsheet again, and calculate the calibration curve for each axis.

 5. Collecting Data